cmondorf/blog_archived/_posts/2022-05-31-notes-from-Spring-start-here.md

 ---
 layout: post
-title: "Notes from Spring: Start Here, Chapter 1"
+title: "Notes from _Spring: Start Here_, Chapter 1"
-subtitle: New post on Medium
+subtitle: "Notes from Chapter 1 of _Spring:start here_"
 ---

 This first chapter mostly deals with what Spring is: the most used Java framework in the world today.